 The Museum had four main rooms, which included a room dedicated to archaeology and the prehistoric people that inhabited the territory of Kazakhstan.
 On the landing between the first and second floors were replicas of period costumes, including a replica of the Golden Man, whose burial place was unearthed not far from Almaty in 1969.
-If you look at the top of the spire in Republic Square, it is his likeness that is riding the white leopard
+If you look at the top of the spire in Republic Square, it is his likeness that is riding the white leopard.

 The second room was dedicated to the Kazakh people, their clothing, their culture, their crafts and their weaponry.
 The third room was dedicated to the different diasporas that live in Kazakhstan and to the Second World War.
 As I was reading out the names of the nationalities to Antoine, I couldn't help recall my Central Asian history lessons.
 Many of the Russians, Belorussians and Ukrainians relocated to Kazakhstan under Khrushchev to till the Virgin Lands.
 But, the Germans and the Koreans were forcible relocated to the region on the orders of Stalin.
 The Chechens, the Ingush and the Greeks, who were also special settlers of Kazakhstan under Stalin and into Khrushchev's tenure, were noticeably absent from the displays of clothing and memorabilia.